py-pdf/pypdf/docs/user/add-watermark.md

 ## Stamp (Overlay) / Watermark(Undelay)

-actually the process is the same, you just need to set `over` parameter to `True` for Stamping and `False` for watermarking
+The process of stamping and watermarking is the same, you just need to set `over` parameter to `True` for stamping and `False` for watermarking.

 You can use `merge_page()` if you don't need to transform the stamp:
 ```python